RV Audio Systems Built for Life on the Road

 Control your audio system with simple voice commands for hands free operation.

 Not all speakers survive life on the road.
-Standard home audio equipment fails quickly in an RV environment because it isn't designed for temperature swings, humidity, or constant vibration.
+Standard home audio equipment fails quickly in an RV environment because it is not designed for temperature swings, humidity, or constant vibration.

 Marine grade speakers from brands like Rockford Fosgate and Kicker handle humidity and temperature extremes that would destroy standard car speakers.
 They use rubber surrounds instead of foam (which cracks in heat) and corrosion resistant terminals.